mrange/so-you-think-you-can-code-2025/day20/readme.md

     self.pipelines.render(&mut render_pass);
 }
 ```
 Note that because we're using reverse depth, we must clear the depth buffer to zero, not one.
 Why is the render pass in a block?
-Well, wgpu automatically writes it to the command buffer when it's dropped.
+Well, wgpu automatically writes it to the command buffer *when it's dropped*.

 ![A line of four sinusoids in a grey void.](assets/sinusoids.png)